IDGAF (Tee Grizzley song)

-"IDGAF" is a song by American rapper Tee Grizzley featuring American singers Chris Brown and Mariah the Scientist.
+"IDGAF" (also known as "You Gon Give it Up" in the edited version) is a song by American rapper Tee Grizzley featuring American singers Chris Brown and Mariah the Scientist.
 It was released on September 8, 2023, through Grizzley Gang and 300, as the lead single from Grizzley's fourth album Tee's Coney Island.

 Music video

 The official music video was released on August 4, 2023.
 It was directed by Blu and MikeyRare.

 Commercial performance

-On January 16, 2024, "IDGAF" debuted at number 100 on the US Billboard Hot 100, serving as Mariah the Scientist's first entry on the chart, Grizzley's second, and Brown's 116th.
+On January 16, 2024, "IDGAF" debuted at number 100 on the US Billboard Hot 100, serving as Mariah the Scientist's first entry on the chart, Grizzley's second, and Brown's 116th.It soon peaked at number 98.